WorkerFramework/worker-framework/worker-core.md

  throw it away here.
 We also follow good encapsulation logic and only pass in the data the TestWorkerFactory actually needs rather than the whole instance of TestWorkerConfiguration.

- For this example we are just going to use a single thread in our worker, but this effectively controls how many simultaneous jobs a worker service can perform.

 ### Creating the Worker